Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Introduction

 Vickrey-Clarke-Groves (VCG) is a well-known class of mechanisms \cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} for resource allocation which ensures that truthful reporting of each agent is a dominant strategy.
 However, it may not be practical for some domains because of shortcomings such as providing a different price to different agents for the same resource.
 Other mechanisms similar to VCG were studied for pricing divisible resources with scalar strategy spaces such as \cite{maheswaran2003nash,maheswaran2006efficient}; see section 2 of \cite{johari2011parameterized} for an extended list. \cite{maheswaran2003nash} investigated a PF divisible auction in which the notions of price and demand functions were introduced to characterize optimal response functions of the agents.
 A unique Nash equilibrium was proven to exist for agents with heterogeneous quasilinear utilities and a decentralized iterative algorithm was described to converge to the equilibrium.
-A class of mechanisms with single-dimensional signaling (bidding strategy) was studied in \cite{maheswaran2006efficient} where the PF auction was shown to be inefficient in general.
-An infinite subclass of efficient signal proportional allocation (ESPA) mechanisms was shown to maximize the social welfare for agents with quasi-linear utilities.
-Besides efficiency, computational cost and signaling space are other design metrics in which ESPA is an optimal allocation mechanism.
+A class of mechanisms with single-dimensional signaling (bidding strategy) was studied in \cite{maheswaran2006efficient} such that the PF auction was shown to be inefficient in general.
+An infinite subclass of the PF auctions called efficient signal proportional allocation (ESPA) mechanisms was shown to maximize the social welfare for agents with quasi-linear utilities.
+Besides efficiency and due to the one-dimensional signaling space, computational cost is another design metric in which ESPA is an optimal allocation mechanism.